 Toyota purchases parts, components, raw materials, equipment and other supplies from multiple competing suppliers located around the world.
 Toyota works closely with its suppliers to pursue the most optimal purchasing possible.
 Toyota believes that this policy encourages technological innovation, cost reduction and other measures to strengthen its vehicle competitiveness.
-No single supplier accounted for more than 5% of Toyota's consolidated purchases of raw materials and parts during fiscal 2015, except for Denso Corporation, an affiliated company of Toyota, which supplied approximately 10% of Toyota's purchases during fiscal 2015.
 Toyota plans to continue purchases based on the same principle and does not anticipate any difficulty in obtaining stable supplies in the foreseeable future.
+Although operation of plants were temporarily halted due to the explosion accident at AICHI STEEL CORPORATION in January 2016 and the Kumamoto Earthquakes in April 2016, they were resumed quickly because the supply chain as a whole worked on a quick initial response and recovery.

-Because Toyota had more than 50 overseas operations in 28 countries and regions as of December 31, 2014, procurement of parts and components is being carried out not only locally in the country of the production site but also from third countries, and the distribution network has become increasingly more complex.
+Because Toyota had more than 50 overseas operations in 28 countries and regions as of December 31, 2015, procurement of parts and components is being carried out not only locally in the country of the production site but also from third countries, and the distribution network has become increasingly more complex.
 In order to realize timely and efficient distribution at the same time as keeping total costs at a minimum, Toyota is promoting efforts to optimize each stage of the supply-chain.
 To this end, Toyota has developed a standardized system of global distribution and is supporting the operation of the system at each production base.
 The use of the global distribution system aims at implementing parts procurement that meets changes in vehicle production in a timely manner.
 These varying efforts, combined together, have led to maximized customer satisfaction, as well as to building a good working relationship with Toyota's suppliers.